 There is a huge range of fears.
 There are healthy fears of real dangers.
 It’s developmentally appropriate for example, for young children to have a certain level of fear around people they don’t know.
 It’s also realistic for you to feel a level of fear doing something new that’s potentially dangerous.
 At the other end of the scale, there is a multitude of mental health conditions such as post-traumatic stress disorder (PTSD), social anxiety disorders, and phobias.
 These diagnosed disorders all have elements of fear at their core.

 Fear responses are very individual.
 Some kinds of fear can be enjoyable and even seen as necessary to some people.
 Being scared by watching a scary movie or terrifying yourself on the Tower of Doom at an amusement park are sought after experiences for many people.
 Extreme sportspeople and adventurers even crave the adrenalin and excitement that comes with activities that create fear.

 Other people seek to avoid fear wherever possible.
 This can be limiting because there is likely to be a level of fear whenever you move outside your comfort zone and try something new.

 An old acronym you may have heard of to describe fear is: False Evidence Appearing Real.
-This can be a useful way of looking phobias and other conditions where fears are unrealistic.
-But it’s not an effective way at looking at legitimate fears.
+This can be a useful way of looking at phobias and other conditions where fears are unrealistic.
+But it’s not an effective way of looking at legitimate fears.